 The tournament usually starts in September time, which works well for both Northern and Southern Hemisphere, given that the weather is usually pretty good for both, avoiding freezing temperatures in winter and the heat of the summer.

-It lasts around 6 weeks and throughout there are 48 games in total that will need to be played to determine the winner.
+It lasts around 6 weeks and throughout there are 48 games in total (2023) that will need to be played to determine the winner.

-The World Cup is hosted by World Rugby, who is the governing body for the international game.
+The World Cup is organised by World Rugby, who is the governing body for the international game.
 World Rugby was formed since 1886 and is currently based in Dublin, Ireland.
 The body includes 102 members, with 17 associate members, creating the board for the governing body.

 Qualification